Empirici-Academy/Empiripage/README.md

 ## Support

-For support, bug reports, or feature requests, open an issue in the repository or contact `info@empirici.academy`.
+For support, bug reports, or feature requests, open an issue in the repository or contact `info@empirici.dpdns.org`.